 By default, your ads will show 24 hours a day.

 For most businesses interested in lead generation, you probably only want to show your ads during office hours.

-This way, when potential customers see your ad and call or fill in a form you can deal with their enquiry instantly – providing a much higher change of close rate.
+This way, when potential customers see your ad and call or fill in a form you can deal with their enquiry instantly – providing a much higher chance of close rate.
 Dr James Oldroyd found if a lead is followed up within 5 minutes, they are 100 times more likely to be contacted and 21 times more likely to enter the sales cycle compared with if they were contacted just 25 minutes later.